-- Our Mission Statement is based on Respect and there are posters displayed around college and in every class room. - Weekly year assemblies on behaviour. - Our Safer College's Police Officer, PC Caroline conducts assemblies about the SHARP reporting system, the law and consequences of inappropriate behaviour in and out of college.
-She is available to our college on a Monday.
+- Our Mission Statement is based on Respect and there are posters displayed around college and in every class room. - Weekly year assemblies on behaviour. - Our Safer College's Police Officer, PC Steve supports the college in delivering assemblies on 'Peer on Peer' abuse, the law and consequences of inappropriate behaviour in and out of college.
+He is available to our college on a Wednesday.
 In the classroom, during form tutor and lesson time, through project work and PHSE days. - Supervision during breakfast club, break and snack break times also there are members of staff around when students arrive and leave college. - Student Voice where all students have a chance to discuss issues that concern them. - Students have taken part in the 'Liverpool Children's Service Anti-Bullying Strategy' by filling out on line questionnaires. - Transition buddies and peer mentors are available for students who require their support. - We work closely with parents to ensure that all concerns are taken seriously and are investigated thoroughly. - Inviting external agencies to come into college and do workshop's on all aspects of bullying, for example, Bullybusters. - Take an active part in the Anti-Bullying Alliance week held every November.